 Whether you prefer sleeping under the stars or with a roof over your head, Killarney has options.

 The campground is the perfect place to try out winter camping.
 Channel your inner survivalist by pitching a tent.
 If you’re new to winter camping, park staff are happy to help you plan your trip.

 For more advanced winter campers, Killarney is also popular for backcountry winter camping.

 All of the roofed accommodations are heated with a propane fireplace to keep you warm and toasty.
 Mattresses and electricity provide some extra comfort during your stay.
 There is no running water, but two heated washrooms are nearby.

-Killarney’s roofed accommodations are very popular, so make sure you book early!
+Killarney’s roofed accommodations are very popular, so check back with reservations for possible cancellations.
 Try to visit midweek if possible.

 Some things to keep in mind…